Ensuring a Solid Investment Strategy

 Finding the Right Loan Can Make the Difference Between a Good Investment

 and a Flop

 As with any real estate purchase, it’s important to evaluate your overall goals for the property before choosing which loan product to use.
+There are many available loan options for investors.
 If you are looking for lower up-front payments, adjustable rate mortgages (ARM) may be beneficial.
 They offer a lower monthly payment for the initial specified term.
 However, once your rate starts to adjust, it could mean higher monthly expenses and more interest paid over the life of your loan.
 If you intend your properties to be short-term investments or plan to refinance in a few years, an ARM may be the right product for your purchase.

 Not all mortgage lenders have experience working with real estate investors.
 In fact, many actually prefer not to work with them, because investors demand higher levels of service and expertise.

 For these reasons, it’s important to look for lenders who have experience in working with investors, and those known for reliable customer service.
 Investor-friendly lenders will be able to answer complex questions pertaining to your investment strategy and also keep you informed on the status of your loan to help ease the stresses of uncertainty.